 But why are they interested in this practice?

-At first, some high-level athletes are taking advantage of the enthusiasm surrounding padel, boosted in recent years by its media coverage, particularly brought by stars: Kylian Mbappé, Antoine Dupont, Thomas Ramos, Riyad Mahrez, Jonathan Clauss...
+At first, some sports at a competitive level, are taking advantage of the enthusiasm surrounding padel, boosted in recent years by its media coverage, particularly brought by stars: Kylian Mbappé, Antoine Dupont, Thomas Ramos, Riyad Mahrez, Jonathan Clauss ...

 Athletes from team sports who have adopted padel